Davi-S/Toolorant/README.md

 Be the first to select your agent on the match.

 - *Stream Hunter:
-Find the live stream of your opponent and get privileged information.
+Find the Twitch live stream of your opponent and get privileged information.

 - *Voice to Text:
 Use your mic to send text messages to the enemy team.